Deciding what you should charge is one of the toughest elements of business – whether you’re large or small, established or just getting started.

 1. Figure out a way to turn off the internal recordings that cause you to undervalue yourself (through self-esteem work, getting rid of the negative influences in your life, forgiving yourself, etc.), or

 2. Using math to counter those self-destructive behaviors.

 Method #2 is much easier.
 I encourage you to do it this way:

 1. Figure out what you think you should charge.

 2. Double that number.

 (That’s the lowest amount you’ll be willing to work for if you end up negotiating with your client.)

 4. Give that number (from step 3) to your prospective client.

-(Note, we'll discuss negotiating strategies in a separate article.)
+(Note, we discuss negotiating strategies here.)